951-579-4096

 Date

-Fire and its damage are one of the homeowner’s and businesses’ nightmares.
+Fire damages are one of the homeowner’s and businesses’ nightmares.
 In just a minute, it can destroy an entire room.
-Fire damages have lots of effects in the place and could lead to some serious health issues if not treated properly.
+Fire damages have lots of effects on the place and could lead to some serious health issues if not treated properly.

-• Class F: a relatively hotter and more destructive fire that involves cooking oils and fats.
+• Class F: A particularly intense and destructive fire involving cooking oils and fats.

-Furthermore, many insurance companies divide fire damage into two categories: primary and secondary.
-The former refers to damage caused by the flames, while the latter refers to damage caused by smoke or other substances from the fire.
+In addition, insurance companies often classify fire damages into two categories: primary and secondary.
+The primary category includes damage caused directly by the flames, while the secondary category includes damage caused by smoke or other substances released during the fire.

-In case of fire damage, fast action is important:
+In case of fire damages, fast action is important:

 1. Always clean and protect chrome trim on taps and kitchen appliances.
 Homeowners can use a light coating of petroleum jelly for protection.